 For information on forwarders, start with the topic "About forwarding and receiving" in the Forwarding Data manual.

-In situations where you have a large amount of indexed data and numerous users concurrently searching on it, it can make sense to distribute the indexing load across several indexers, while offloading the search query function to a separate machine.
+In situations where you have a large amount of indexed data and numerous users concurrently searching on it, it can make sense to distribute the indexing and search retrieval load across several indexers, while delegating the search management and presentation functions to a separate machine.
 In this type of scenario, known as distributed search, one or more Splunk Enterprise components called search heads distribute search requests across multiple indexers.